Akbarsait/powertools-data/fabric/notes-guides/fabric-analytics-engineer.md

 - [Study guide for Exam DP-600: Implementing Analytics Solutions Using Microsoft Fabric: ](https://learn.microsoft.com/en-us/credentials/certifications/resources/study-guides/dp-600)
 - [Microsoft Fabric Learn Together: ](https://aka.ms/learntogether)
 - [Exam duration and exam experience: ](https://learn.microsoft.com/en-us/credentials/support/exam-duration-exam-experience)

+## Quick Reference:
+- Version control is available only with the Azure Repos repository with only Git currently supported.
+- OneLake shortcuts support multiple filesystem data sources.
+These include internal OneLake locations, Azure Data Lake Storage (ADLS) Gen2, Amazon S3, and Dataverse.
+- A managed table, it is stored within the Fabric storage and becomes immediately accessible through the SQL endpoint upon connection.
+- Enabling Scale-out in Power BI:
+  - At the semantic model level, set Large semantic model dataset storage format to On.
+  - Enable scale-out using the Datasets REST APIs
+- Power BI Desktop introduces a new way to author, collaborate, and save your projects.
+Allows to save your work as a Power BI Project (PBIP), report and semantic model item definitions are saved as individual plain text files in a simple, intuitive folder structure.
+The PBIP will create one file and two folders, PBIP.Dataset contains definition folder that is use to host the .tmdl files.
+- XMLA endpoints: Workspaces use the XML for Analysis (XMLA) protocol for communications between client applications and the engine that manages your Power BI workspaces and semantic models.
+XMLA is the communication protocol used by the Microsoft Analysis Services engine, which runs Power BI's semantic modeling, governance, lifecycle, and data management.
+Data sent over the XMLA protocol is fully encrypted.
+- Row-level security only applies to queries on a Warehouse or SQL analytics endpoint in Fabric.
+Power BI queries on a warehouse in Direct Lake mode will fall back to Direct Query mode to abide by row-level security.
+- Calcualted Column vs Measure
+  1. Calculated columns appear in columns in the data view, measure does not, measure only appears in the view.
+  2. Calculated columns appear in the Model view, not Measure.
+- The Lakehouse in Microsoft Fabric provides a feature to efficiently load common file types to an optimized Delta table ready for analytics.
+The Load to Table feature allows users to load a single file or a folder of files to a table with Delta Lake table format with V-Order optimization enabled.
+- The Microsoft Capacity Metrics app, also known as the metrics app, serves as a monitoring tool within the Microsoft Power BI service.
+It offers functionalities to track and analyze the resource utilization.
+- Dynamic Management Views (DMVs) provided for you to receive live SQL query lifecycle insights: sys.dm_exec_connections, sys.dm_exec_sessions, sys.dm_exec_request